adrinatang77/MEng-Function-Conditioning/README.md

 * scipy==1.14.1
 * foldcomp (must install with `pip install git+https://github.com/steineggerlab/foldcomp@f868b95` repo, see https://github.com/steineggerlab/foldcomp/issues/52)
 * TMscore binary.
 Need to download and run `g++ -O3 -ffast-math -lm -o TMscore TMscore.cpp`.
 Will for now assume the binary is in the home dir.

-Install the dependencies with `mamba env create -f environment.yml` and activate the environment with `conda activate openprot`.
-(Note: this is Sam's workflow, Bowen recommends installing things manually)

 ### Setting up datasets
 Only need to do this once